 Upcoming Talks and Conferences

-- “Personal Status: A Typology across Time and Legal Cultures,” paper for a conference on Status and Justice in Law, Religion, and Society, Washington and Lee University, 1–3 November 2019.
+- “Asymmetries of Status in Civil and Ecclesiastical Polities: Lessons from Religious Exemptions in Ancient India,” paper for a conference on Status and Justice in Law, Religion, and Society, Washington and Lee University, 1–3 November 2019.
 (Conference organizer)

 - “The Householder Brahmin as a Religious Professional,” invited lecture, Institute for Advanced Studies on Asia, Tokyo University, 10 July 2019.